Dinorwig Power Station: Operation

 Water is stored at 636 m above sea level in Marchlyn Mawr reservoir.
 When power needs to be generated, water from the reservoir is sent down through the turbines into Llyn Peris, which is at approximately 100 m.
 Water is pumped back from Llyn Peris to Marchlyn Mawr during off-peak times.
 Although it uses more energy to pump the water up than is generated on the way down, pumping is generally done when electricity is cheaper and generation when it is more expensive.

 The plant runs on average at 74–76% efficiency.
 It fills an important need in the system by responding to sudden surges in electricity demand because of its rapid ability to deliver power on load spikes.
 One of the alternatives would be to have spare capacity from conventional power stations running part loaded ("spinning reserve"), hence at lower efficiency than otherwise, and thus capable of being rapidly run up to full load.
 Other forms of power plant compete in this market for reserve power such as gas turbines and diesel generators for the National Grid Reserve Service.

 Excess water will overflow to Llyn Padarn and is then lost from the reservoir system.
 Both Llyn Peris and Llyn Padarn were ancestral homes to the Arctic char, a rare fish in the United Kingdom.
 When the scheme was commissioned, a fish rescue was undertaken to transfer the char from Llyn Peris to other local suitable lakes and it is believed that due to the very variable water levels in Llyn Peris, Arctic char are now absent from the lake.

+Tourism

-The power station was also promoted as a tourist attraction, with visitors able to take a minibus trip from "Electric Mountain" - the name of its nearby visitor centre - to see the workings inside the power station; 132,000 people visited the attraction in 2015.
+The power station was also promoted as a tourist attraction, with visitors able to take a minibus trip from "Electric Mountain" – the name of its nearby visitor centre in Llanberis – to see the workings inside the power station; 132,000 people visited the attraction in 2015.
+In 2021, First Hydro Company announced that tours inside the power station would cease and the visitor centre would close, and then that the visitor centre would be demolished in 2023.
+However, they say 'The power station underneath Dinorwig Quarry remains a feat of engineering that is of national significance and we would hope to find an alternative, viable way, to showcase its operations in the future.'

+Future

+As of 2025, the Dinorwig plant is approaching the end of its planned operational life, and the current majority owners, ENGIE, have announced a £1 billion investment project to replace the turbines and associated plant.